Firmware | SoundAdvisor 831C Sound Level Meter

 Reverberation time measurements are key to understanding the acoustic characteristics of a room and are also used to calculate absorption coefficients in materials testing.
 SoundAdvisor™ with 831C-RA firmware measures sound level decays and computes reverberation time (RT60).

-Combine sound data with recordings of the sound be measured for noise source identification.
+Combine sound data with recordings of the sound being measured for noise source identification.
 Trigger recordings manually or automatically when combined with 831C-ELA Firmware.

 In many applications, it is important to acquire both the broadband level and spectral content of noise data.
 With spectral information, the source and content of the measured level can be better understood.
 Constant percentage bandwidth filters (1/1 or 1/3 octave) best approximate human perception of sound.